eavonius/powerdelivery/roles.markdown

 **Generating a role migration script**

-Use the [New-DeliveryRoleMigration](reference.html#new_deliveryrolemigration_cmdlet) cmdlet to add a role migration to an existing role in your project.
-The role you add the migration to must already have been created by the *New-DeliveryRole* cmdlet.
-Run this cmdlet in the directory above your powerdelivery project.
+Use the [New-DeliveryRoleMigration](reference.html#new_deliveryrolemigration_cmdlet) cmdlet to add a migration to an existing role in your project.
+The role you add the migration to must already have been created by the [New-DeliveryRole](reference.html#new_deliveryrole_cmdlet) cmdlet.

 <br />